tslilyai/edna/README.md

 profiles, and remove service access to their data without permanently losing their accounts.

 Edna was last tested on a machine with 16 CPUs and 60 GB RAM, running Ubuntu 20.04.5 LTS, and uses MySQL with the InnoDB storage engine atop a local SSD.
-The CloudLab profile (`profile.py`) should provide these settings.
+The CloudLab profile (`profile.py`) should provide these settings, but numbers may differ due to variability in the machine type, etc.

 ## Repository organization:
+* `config/`: configuration / installation scripts (CloudLab-tested)
 * `deps/`: third-party libraries that Edna uses for e.g., MySQL parsing
 * `edna/`: the Edna library itself
 * `edna_cryptdb/`: the Edna library, but meant to work atop an encrypted database (a la CryptDB)